Skip to main content

 • Then, for each ScheduleGroup (e.g. group of all matched objects having color: blue label) Nova will try to pick a workload cluster, following guidelines specified in .spec.clusterSelector:

-• For all Cluster(s) having nova.elotl.co/cluster.region=us-east-1 label, and not being named kind-workload-2, kind-workload-3 or kind-workload-4 Nova will check if a sum of resources (CPU, memory, GPU) required by objects in the ScheduleGroup is smaller than available resources in the Clusters selected.
-If there is such cluster, Nova will pick this workload cluster for this ScheduleGroup.
+• For all Cluster(s) having nova.elotl.co/cluster.region=us-east-1 label, and not being named wlc-2, wlc-3 or wlc-4 Nova will check if a sum of resources (CPU, memory, GPU) required by objects in the ScheduleGroup is smaller than available resources in Clusters selected.
+We note that Nova supports capacity-based placement for GPUs via resource limit specification, e.g., nvidia.com/gpu and amd.com/gpu, and respects nodeSelector constaints which can be used to specify GPU characteristics.
+Nova also supports simple and mixed mode MIG.